Farama-Foundation/PettingZoo/docs/dev_docs.md

         self.possible_agents = ["player_" + str(r) for r in range(2)]
         self.agent_name_mapping = dict(zip(self.possible_agents, list(range(len(self.possible_agents)))))

+        # Gym spaces are defined and documented here: https://gym.openai.com/docs/#spaces
         self.action_spaces = {agent: Discrete(3) for agent in self.possible_agents}
         self.observation_spaces = {agent: Discrete(4) for agent in self.possible_agents}

-        self.display_wait = 0.0

     def render(self, mode="human"):
         '''
         Renders the environment.
-In human mode, it can print to terminal, open up a graphical window, or open up some other way a human can see and understand.
+In human mode, it can print to terminal, open up a graphical window, or open up some other display that a human can see and understand.
         '''
         if len(self.agents) == 2:
             string = ("Current state: Agent1: {} , Agent2: {}".format(MOVES[self.state[self.agents[0]]], MOVES[self.state[self.agents[1]]]))